ToshioCP/Gtk4-tutorial/src/sec13.src.md

 They are:
   - GObject *source_object: The GObject instance that the operation was started with.
 It is actually the GtkFileDialog instance that is shown to the user.
-It will be casted to GtkFileDialog later.
+It will be cast to GtkFileDialog later.
   - GAsyncResult *res: The result of the asynchronous operation.
 It will be given to the `gtk_dialog_open_finish` function.
   - gpointer data: A user data set in the `gtk_dialog_open` function.
-It is actually a TfeTextView instance and it will be casted to TfeTextView later.
+It is actually a TfeTextView instance and it will be cast to TfeTextView later.
 - 14: The function `gtk_file_dialog_open_finish` returns a GFile object if the operation has succeeded.
 Otherwise it returns NULL.
 - 16-30: If the user selects a file and the file has successfully been read, the codes from 16 to 30 will be executed.